jsenv/jsenv-template-node-package/docs/coverage/coverage.md

 ![stuff](./codecov-report-html.png)

-> The coverage was artificially decreased to make this screenshot

 ## Codecov

 To enable integration into GitHub, coverage must be sent to codecov after each push to a pull request or the repository main branch.
 This is done by `upload coverage` in [./.github/workflows/main.yml](../../.github/workflows/main.yml).